Yes-Theory/yes-theory.github.io/README.md

 To reach the most amount of people you should put your event on the Yes Theory Fam Germany Facebook Page.
 * Click on events/Veranstaltungen
 * Click on "Create Event" or "Veranstaltung erstellen"
-* Add the event details and don't forget to add the link to your groupchat
+* Add the event details and don't forget to add the link to your eventchat

 ### Groups and Groupchats
 It might be some work but it's definetly worth it.
 Take a look at the [Groups](#groups) and [Groupchats](#groupchats) and find the ones that are close to your event location.
 Send to the groupchats a nice explanation of your event with the key information also stay around for questions that might pop up and add them as a FAQ to your Eventchat description.
 For other Groups you can do the same as you did for the "Yes Theory Fam Germany" group.